JobtechSwe/gojobtech/content/Introduction/License/_index.md

 ---
-title: "PoweredBy"
+title: "LICENSE"
 date: 2018-01-28T21:58:09+01:00
 #anchor: "API"
-weight: 2
+weight: 40
 # Table of content (toc) is enabled by default.
 Set this parameter to true to disable it.
 # Note: Toc is always disabled for chapter pages
 disableToc: "false"
 # If set, this will be used for the page's menu entry (instead of the `title` attribute)
-menuTitle: "Who we are"
+menuTitle: "Legal"
 # The title of the page in menu will be prefixed by this HTML content
 pre: ""
 # The title of the page in menu will be postfixed by this HTML content